-What You Get with American Airlines Basic Economy
+What You Get with Basic Economy

 Here's a current look at what you get with an AA basic economy ticket:

-- Boarding: Final boarding group (Group 8 or 9, depending on route).
+- Boarding: Final boarding group (Group 9).

 - Upgrades: Yes, American basic economy fares are eligible for paid upgrades as well as complimentary upgrades with AAdvantage elite status.

-As you can see, American practically begs you to skip a basic economy fare and instead opt for a standard main cabin fare.
-This kind of upsell effort is common across the major airlines.
-And while the price tag can vary, you can typically count on paying roughly $35 each way to avoid basic economy on a domestic flight – and much more when traveling internationally.
-After more than a year of giving even basic economy fares the flexibility to change or cancel for a voucher, American basic economy fares cannot be changed nor canceled, period.
+When choosing one of these fares, American practically begs you to skip it and instead opt for a standard main cabin fare.
+And while the price tag can vary, you can typically count on paying an additional $35 each way to avoid basic economy on a domestic flight – and much, much more when traveling internationally.

-How to Beat American Airlines Basic Economy
+How to Beat Basic Economy

 Basic economy is a pain no matter what airline you're flying.
 But flying American Airlines basic economy can be a little less painful with the right strategies – and the right cards in your wallet.

+The Citi® / AAdvantage® Platinum Select® World Elite Mastercard® and the AAdvantage® Aviator® Red World Elite Mastercard® both get you a free checked bag on any domestic AA flight – along with up to four other travelers booked on the same itinerary.
 And unlike some other airline co-branded cards, you don’t need to actually pay for your flight with the card to get the benefit.
 It automatically applies once the card is attached to your AAdvantage account.

 The AAdvantage Aviator Red World Elite Mastercard’s annual fee of $99 isn’t waived for the first year.
 But even at that price, it could pay for itself after checking bags on just two round-trip flights each year.

 But if you’re living the carry-on life, you may need overhead bin space, too.
 And considering basic economy fares on American board in the final Group 9, there’s no guarantee you’ll get it.
-Both co-branded cards also move you all the way up to Group 5 even when flying basic economy.
+Both co-branded cards also move you all the way up to Group 5, even when flying basic economy.

 Pay For a Seat Assignment